 - The remainder of the stock can be stored in the freezer for later use.

 - In a medium Dutch-oven or heavy-bottomed pot, melt the butter with the stove on medium heat.

 - Add the flour to the butter and stir continuously (about 7 minutes) to make a dark brown roux.

-- Add the onions, garlic, green bell peppers, and celery to the roux and cook for about 5 minutes.
+- Add the onions, garlic, green bell peppers, and celery to the roux and cook until softened (about 5 minutes).

 - Add the tomatoes, bay leaves, salt, cayenne pepper, and Cajun spice mix.

 - Cover the pot and bring the stew to a boil with the stove on medium heat.

 - Turn the heat to low and let the stew simmer for about 30 minutes, stirring occasionally to prevent burning.
 You can add more shrimp stock if the stew gets too thick for your liking.